OluwaninsolaAO/puppet_lessons/README.md

+#### Exec Resource
-6. __Exec Resource__: The exec resource is used to run arbitrary commands on a system.
+The exec resource is used to run arbitrary commands on a system.
 It can be used to execute scripts, install software manually or make changes that are not handled by a pre-built resource.

 Example:
 ```